vmbro/VCF-Operations-vCommunity/README.md

 3. Capture VM Advanced Parameters (vm_advanced_parameters.xml)
 4. Capture VM Options (vm_options.xml)

 The user can customize what is being captured above by editing the associated XML files, which are installed with examples by default.
-For details, see this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations) by [Brock Peterson](https://www.linkedin.com/in/brockpetersonbdcvmw/).
+For details, see this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations) and this [blog](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations-part-3) by [Brock Peterson](https://www.linkedin.com/in/brockpetersonbdcvmw/).

 In addition to the four use cases above, this Management Pack also addresses these two use cases: